rabedoyaa/rabedoyaa/README.md

 - 👋 Hi, I’m @rabedoyaa and I am passionate about all the topics related to the environmental issues especially carbon behavior and eddy covariance.
 I like compiling data, analysing and giving them a sense.
-This is an outdated please visit
+This is an outdated profile, please visit

 https://github.com/seol9e